kkrings/seawater/README.md

 # Standard Seawater

-This project proves a small C++ library for calculating the chemical composition of seawater given a practical salinity.
+This project provides a small C++ library for calculating the chemical composition of seawater given a practical salinity.

 The composition is based on the six most important (by reference salinity)